VassilisPallas/gvs/.github/contributing.md

 - Use conventional commits

-  - Each commit should contain the type of the commit (bug, feat, chore, etc), the issue number and a short description of that patch.
+  - Each commit should contain the type of the commit (bug, feat, test, etc), the issue number and a short description of that patch.
 Eg. chore(ISS-30): Update something

 - PR title should contains the issue number with the title.
 Eg bug(ISS-30): Fix indices issue